 Purpose of the survey

-The project intends to get a better understanding of how the community views public safety in the city as well as views on the staff of the Rochester Police Department.
+The project intended to get a better understanding of how the community views public safety in the city as well as views on the staff of the Rochester Police Department.

-The survey seeks to gain community input in the areas of:
+The survey hoped to gain community input in the areas of:

 - perceptions of safety,